-As a family member, you get concrete suggestions based on sound psychological principles that will help you put down what isn’t working and put that energy towards what does.
+As a family member, you get concrete suggestions based on sound psychological principles.
+This will help you put down what isn’t working and put that energy towards what does.

 The CRAFT method includes preparation to conduct your own alcohol or drug intervention.
-So in addition to knowing what to say and do, it trains the family on how to get your loved one into treatment, including how to deal with and overcome the resistance that many people have to getting help.
+So, in addition to knowing what to say and do, it trains the family on how to get your loved one into treatment.
+This includes how to deal with and overcome the resistance that many people have to getting help.

 Finally, CRAFT teaches family members essential self-care skills.
 It helps you to become aware of the negative thought patterns and other difficulties that can chip away at the quality of your own life.

 CRAFT: More Than Tough Love or Detachment